About Suzanne DiNubile

 Suzanne has been a mediator for many years and has mediated countless disputes including workplace disputes.
-She completed a mediation training program with Community Boards in 2002 and began mediating for Community Boards and later for Office of Citizens Complaints (now the Office of Police Accountability) with the SFPD in 2009.
+She completed a mediation training program with Community Boards in 2002 and began mediating for Community Boards and later for the Department of Police Accountability (formerly Office of Citizens Complaints).

 Throughout her more than 20 years in private practice Suzanne has advocated on behalf of the rights of children and victims’ rights.
 Suzanne has been a visionary and leader in the field of online safety, privacy law and policy.
 She has worked with some of the country’s largest victims’ rights and child advocacy organizations.
 Her Internet child safety work has included a multitude of child advocacy safety issues and policy work.
 Suzanne successfully advocated for Megan’s Law, to mandate that sex offender registration information be made available on the Internet.
 Then after working with technology companies for many years she successfully advocated to prevent sexual predators from using Internet sites where minors congregate to allow the collection of Internet Identifiers from registered sex offenders.

 In 2011 Suzanne helped initiate and pass Proposition 35 CASE Act (Californians Against Sexual Exploitation) with California Against Slavery and Safer California Foundation.
 This law made critical enhancements to California state laws to combat human trafficking and exploitation.
 Prop.
 35 was the most successful proposition in California history and passed in November 2011 with 81.3% of the vote.
 Suzanne worked with legislators from 2014-2016 to address Constitutional concerns and on Sept 28, 2016, Gov. Brown signed into law SB 448.
-Suzanne served on Board of Directors of KlaasKids from 2004-2008 and currently sits on the Board of Advisors.
+Suzanne served on Board of Directors of KlaasKids from 2004-2008.

 Suzanne received her J.D. from the Penn State Dickinson School of Law and B.A. in English from The University of Pennsylvania where she graduated with honors.
 She lives in San Francisco with her husband and their two sons.